-I have made this coconut oil pie crust as a single pie crust and a double for many years.
-It is SO easy to work with and it makes a splendid crust.
+We have made our coconut oil pie crust as a single pie crust and a double crust.
+It is very easy to work with and makes a splendid pie.
+For most pies this recipe will only need a single crust, but if you do need to double it, it can be easily done.

 Watch the video in the sidebar and at the recipe bottom to see how easy it is to roll out this oil crust between parchment paper.